DynamoDS/DynamoPrimer/10_Packages/10-1_Introduction.md

 If you do download files from the Dynamo package manager, or if you would like to see where all of your package files are kept, click on *Settings>Manage Node and Package Paths...*.
 By clicking on the ellipsis next to the folder directory, you can copy the root folder and delve into the package in your explorer window.
 By default, packages are installed in a location similar to this folder path:   *C:/Users/[username]/AppData/Roaming/Dynamo/[Dynamo Version]*.

 ###Going Further with Packages
 The Dynamo community is constantly growing and evolving.
 By exploring the Dynamo Package Manager from time to time, you'll find some exciting new developments.
-In the following sections, we'll take a more in-depth use at package, from and end-user perspective to become the author of your own Dynamo Package.
+In the following sections, we'll take a more in-depth look at packages, from the end-user perspective to authorship of your own Dynamo Package.